bitquery/graphql-docs/docs/building-queries/Explorer/Tracing.md

 # Tracing Transactions on Explorer

-There is a Tracing tab added to every transaction in ETH, BSC, and Arbitrum.
+There is a `Tracing` tab available for every transaction in ETH, BSC, and Arbitrum.

 **Usage:**